 - Flow patterns in horizontal tubes

 The main flow regimes in vertical tubes are shown in the table.
-It must be noted values of flow quality and flow rate are dependent on the fluid and pressure.
+It must be noted values of flow quality and flow rate is dependent on the fluid and pressure.
 In horizontal tubes, there can also be stratified flow (especially at low flow rates), at which the two phases separate under the effect of gravity.

-For horizontal channel, gravitational force tends to drain the liquid annulus toward the bottom of the channel, resulting in stratified flow.
+For horizontal channels, gravitational force tends to drain the liquid annulus toward the bottom of the channel, resulting in stratified flow.
 The gravitational force acting on the liquid phase can be overcome by kinetic forces at high flow rates, causing stratified flows to revert to annular flows.
-At very high flow rates, the annular film is thinned by the shear of the vapor core and all the liquid is entrained as droplets in the vapor phase.
+At very high flow rates, the annular film is thinned by the shear of the vapor core, and all the liquid is entrained as droplets in the vapor phase.
 This flow regime is usually known as the mist flow.

 See also: Engineering Data Book III, Thome, J.R., Wolverine Tube Inc, 2004.

 The previous section describes various flow patterns and shortly describes their behavior.
 These flow patterns were considered to be at constant void fraction and constant superficial velocities.
 But many industrial applications have to consider a variable void fraction and variable superficial velocities.
 In the nuclear industry, we have to deal with flow patterns during evaporation (i.e., during changes in the void fraction).